reddit/devvit/devvit-docs/docs/working_with_useasync.md

 ### Return values

 - data: the data returned from the initializer.
-- loading: aA boolean that denotes if it is loading or not.
+- loading: a boolean that denotes if it is loading or not.
 - error: an error if the request failed.

 **The initializer for `useAsync` (the first argument of the function) must return a valid JSON value.** This differs from React due to how Devvit components work across server and client boundaries.